bartekburnat7/main_project/README.md

 -   __Git/github__ - I used these services to version control the project and write out all the user stories out in the issues tab.
 ##  Credits

+#### Images

+All images used have been purchased from the shutterstock website which I hold the license for.

 Codemy.com
 https://animated-gradient-background-generator.netlify.app/